runtimeverification/k/k-distribution/k-tutorial/1_basic/07_side_conditions/README.md

 higher-priority rules have been tried and they have failed.

-For example, in the above exercise, we had to add a side condition containing two boolean comparisons to the rule we wrote to handle `B()` grades.
+For example, in the above exercise, we had to add a side condition containing two boolean comparisons to the rule we wrote to handle `letter-B` grades.
 However, in practice this meant that we compare the percentile to 90 twice.
-We can more efficiently and more idiomatically write the `B()` case for the `gradeFromPercentile` rule using the `owise` attribute (`lesson-07-b.k`):
+We can more efficiently and more idiomatically write the `letter-B` case for the `gradeFromPercentile` rule using the `owise` attribute (`lesson-07-b.k`):

 ```k